-Giving Birth… The ultimate test in going with the flow.
+Giving Birth is the ultimate test of going with the flow.
 Having gone through labour and a vaginal delivery with my first son, it seemed realistic to expect the same thing second time ’round.
 But no… Expectations were not only altered, they were flipped right upside down!!
-I was picturing a birth at home surrounded by our personal comforts.
-Envisioned moving through positions in, on, or around my own bed, music playing and moving to the sounds of my personalized playlist.
+I pictured a birth at home surrounded by personal comforts; visions of moving through positions in, on, or around my own bed, with music playing while I moved to the sounds of my personalized playlist.
 My husband by my side, offering physical, mental and emotional support (which warrants a pause here to recognize how supportive he truly was!
 I wouldn’t have made it through what I did without him.)
 We had 2 midwives accompanying us through the adventure, one of which delivered my first son; and she is someone with one of those reassuring calm voices that can get a labouring woman through the toughest of contractions.

 A C-Section birth was not the plan, not even a consideration.
 But with stalled contractions and concerns about baby’s elevated heartrate, it became the only option.
 Ugghhh… I felt defeated.
 Like my body wasn’t able to do what it was meant to do.
 Feelings of failure are difficult to ignore, even when our midwives expressed their perspective: I did literally EVERYTHING they suggested to get contractions going naturally.
 Which, apparently in their eyes, was impressive since that level of determination and inner strength is rare for them to witness.
 Yet, I fail to see through their eyes.
 I remained mentally stuck on the feelings of not good enough.